influxdata/telegraf/plugins/inputs/modbus_gateway/README.md

     # omit - if true, don't store this field at all.  you must still set a 'type'.
 Use this to
     #   skip fields not of interest that are part of the response because they are within the
     #   requested register range.
     #
+    # order - if present in a field definition, order overrides the request or input-level order
+    #

+    #
     # outfmt - the output format.
 Defaults to FLOAT64, but may be set to INT32, INT64,
     #    INT (alias for INT64), FLOAT32, FLOAT64, or FLOAT (alias for FLOAT64).
 Note